 It’s the middle of the night, and everyone is asleep but you.
 The later it gets, the more taboo your thoughts become, taking you to a place only accessible in this late, quiet hour.
 You begin to think about death.

-You might, at first, fear the death of your parents.
-You go through a process of mourning.
+You might, at first, fear the death of your parents, pre-grieving them.
 You might even cry softly into the pillow, overcome with emotion.
 After you have grieved your parents, you begin to think about your own death.
-It’s a thought too abstract and simply unbelievable to fathom.
+It’s a concept too abstract and simply unbelievable to fathom.
 At this point you panic or numb out with a sleeping pill.